Best First Birthday Party on a Budget: 13 Ideas you need to know

 To store the goodies, you can use colorful paper bags.
 Just keep an eye on the size you select.
 You want to make sure all of the items fit in it.

 Alternatively, you could just nix the goodie bag tradition altogether!
-There’s no rule saying you have to give loot bags!
-It’ll save you some money.

-5. Pump your birthday budget into the food
+6. Pump your birthday budget into the food

-Your little one is not going to remember the party.
+I hate to be blunt, but the truth is your little one is not going to remember the party.

-Put the majority of your money towards good food and drinks.
+That’s why I recommend putting the majority of your money towards good food and drinks.

 You don’t have to get steaks and lobster.
 We just served:

-• 7 layer dip, hummus and salsa with chips
+- 7-layer dip, hummus, and salsa with chips

-• Cheese and crackers platter
+- Cheese and crackers platter

-• Fruits
+- Fruits

-• Vegetables
+- Vegetables

-• Variety of sandwiches like cucumber and cream cheese, salmon, egg salad etc.
+- Variety of sandwiches like cucumber and cream cheese, salmon, egg salad, etc.

-We served only cold food so most of it could be prepared the day before.
+We served only cold food, so most of it could be prepared the day before.
 We just needed to assemble the sandwiches an hour beforehand so they wouldn’t get soggy.

-To give you additional ideas, I’ve also been to first birthdays where they served pizza, hot dogs and hamburgers, catering from a local restaurant, pancakes etc.
+To give you additional ideas, I’ve also been to first birthdays, where they served pizza, hot dogs, and hamburgers, catering from a local restaurant, pancakes, etc.

-Don’t forget to have snacks for the little ones.
+Also, don’t forget to have snacks for the little ones.
 Perhaps some cheerios and goldfish.

 You can display them in cupcake liners.
 It’s festive, cheap, and non-breakable!